nwihardjo/COMP3111/README.md

 - Critical path is the longest time path from start to end node.
 - **Slack** specifies how much the task can be delayed without putting project behind schedule.
 - **Dummy task** ensures each node has at least one task starting and one task ending at the node.

+**Risk Planning** plans for risk by trying to:

+- foresee what can go wrong before it happens
+- estimate its likelihood of happening and its impact
+- develop cost-efficient contingency plans, actions to take if it happens

+Project needs to be monitored consistently and inoffensively, as 	change is almost inevitable and most likely to fall behind schedule, by holding periodic project status meetings regularly, doing project review, check KPIs are accomplished as planned, compare target and actual budget and start dates for each activities.